unrealwork/atsd-use-cases/Analysis/Treasuries_as_Assets/README.md

 _Source_: [Federal Reserve Economic Data (FRED)](https://fred.stlouisfed.org/series/FYGFD)

 The debt is divided into two categories, intergovernmental debt and public debt.
-Intergovernmental debt holdings are securites that are held in federal government trusts while public debt can be purchased by virtually anyone:
+Intergovernmental debt holdings are securities that are held in federal government trusts while public debt can be purchased by virtually anyone:

 **Figure 2**: _Ownership of United States Debt_